nti-Pi/Calm/README.md

 * Navigate to the Calm directory and, while connected to the internet, run `pip install -r requirements.txt` to install Calm's dependencies.
 * Run `python Calm.py` to execute the script.
 Hit escape to quit.

+## Additional Notes:
-_Note:_ To run in windowed mode, use the `-w` or `--windowed` flag.
+  1. To run in windowed mode, use the `-w` or `--windowed` flag.
+Fo For example:
       * `python Calm.py --windowed`
       * `python Calm.py -w`

-_Note:_ If you use a Linux-based system, you might need to replace `python` in the above command line instructions with `python3`, since the former invokes a Python 2 interpreter by default.
+  2. If you use a Linux-based system, you might need to replace `python` in the above command line instructions with `python3`, since the former invokes a Python 2 interpreter by default.